matthiasmullie/mullie.eu/_posts/2016-04-06-measuring-software-coupling.md

 # Efferent coupling

-Efferent coupling is about how many classes this class depends on, the maount of outgoing dependencies.
+Efferent coupling is about how many classes this class depends on, the amount of outgoing dependencies.

 In a sense, it's good to use other classes instead of duplicating that code, but